-The lodges feature flatscreen TVs, wifi, a fully equipped kitchen with dishwasher; master bedroom with a sumptuous king-size bed, bathrobes and slippers, and an ensuite shower or bathroom; a family bathroom and the additional bedrooms can be made up as twins or doubles on request.
+The lodges feature flatscreen TVs, wifi, a fully equipped kitchen with dishwasher, a master bedroom with a sumptuous king-size bed, bathrobes, and slippers, and an ensuite shower or bathroom; a family bathroom and the additional bedrooms can be made up as twins or doubles on request.
 Executive lodges also boast a coffee machine, a Bose sound system, and a washing machine.

 2. Luxury Lodges’ Glasshouse at Burn Coastal Retreat, Cornwall

 If you’re looking for a little designer luxury and you’re happy to compromise on woodland and wildlife on your doorstep, then a stay at the Glasshouse at Burn Coastal Retreat in Cornwall will offer you a little five-star hotel-style luxury combined with all the comforts of home.

 Set in 45 acres of the delightful Cornish countryside, just outside the beautiful seaside town of Bude, Burn is the ideal place to explore the magnificent northern coastlines of both Cornwall and Devon.